Saraveca language

-Saraveca is an extinct Arawakan language once spoken in Bolivia by the Sarave.
+Saraveca (Xaray) is an extinct Arawakan language once spoken in Bolivia by the Sarave.
+By 1962, most people have switched to Chiquitano.

+Numbers

 It is said to be the only language with a numeral system based exclusively on five, although quinary systems exist.
 To some extent this is also an areal feature of other South American languages; many form their numbers 6–9 as "five + one", "five + two" and so on.